TypeStrong/dts-bundle/README.md

   --emitOnNoIncludedFileNotFound  emit although no included files not found.
 See readme "Files not found" section.
   --outputAsModuleFolder          output as module folder format (no declare module) .
 See readme "Module folders" section.
-  --headerPath [value]            path to file that contains the header
+  --headerPath [value]            path to file that contains the header --headerText [value]            text of the header.
+Doesn't work with headerPath.
 ````

 For example: